danalynnbyerlee/daily-sweat/BEGINNERS-GUIDE.md

 - **Change one thing at a time.** Easier to spot what broke.
 - **If something breaks:** paste the broken code back in and say *"this isn't working, here's what I see [describe], fix it and give me the complete file."*
 - **Brainstorm exercises first:** before coding, just ask *"I want to build a strength plan focused on [your goals].
 Suggest exercises grouped by muscle, with sets x reps."* Get the list you want, then plug it in.

----

-## When you get stuck

-Text Dana.
-She has been there exactly one week ago.